saifulsahim/learning-jenkins-3981454/ch1_installing_jenkins/01_10_challenge_set_up_a_jenkins_server_on_windows/README.md

 - install Java 21
 - install Git
 - install Jenkins
-- configure the Jenkins by installing the default plugins and creating a user.
+- configure Jenkins by installing the default plugins and creating a user.

 Review the exercise files for  installation instructions and more information: